meloegel/nasa-photo-of-the-day/README.md

 ## Code Snippets

-#### Here is the implementation of ReactPlayer and also the conditonal rendering of a photo of viedo.
+#### Here is the implementation of ReactPlayer and also the conditional rendering of a photo of video.

 [<img src="./src/ReactPlayer.PNG" width = "800" />]